About the course

 On-course assessment, which will not count towards your degree, takes the form of regular presentations and short essays.
 The degree is formally assessed by a piece of research methods coursework at the end of the second term, three written examinations on the core and options courses at the start of the third term, and a 10,000- to 15,000-word thesis at the end of the third term.

 Graduates of the MSc in Refugee and Forced Migration Studies have gone on to doctoral degrees, law school, and work relevant to human rights, refugees, and migration.
 Graduates of the course are now employed in organisations such as the UNHCR, the International Organisation for Migration, UNDP, Save the Children, the European Council on Refugees and Exiles, Amnesty International, Human Rights Watch, the Brookings and MacArthur Foundations, as well as national governments and universities around the world.

-The course offers support for careers development to current students, including informal careers advice sessions, careers workshops, and information about employment prospects.
+The course offers support for careers development to current students, including informal careers advice sessions and information about employment prospects.

 Changes to this course and your supervision